 4. Or, wait about 8 weeks when visa will be issued.

-5. If you drive out with a travel letter and turn in your car permit, since you will have no visa, you can not obtain a car permit to re-enter Mexico with your car.
+5. If you drive out with a travel letter and turn in your car permit, since you will have no visa and no FMM, you can not obtain a car permit to re-enter Mexico with your car.
+Your car will have to remain outside of Mexico until such time as your visa issued and you return to where it is located.

 Obtaining a Visa under Family means for a married or common-law couple, normally each must show the qualifying amounts of income, investments etc. If not possible, one way around this is for one person of the married couple to qualify.
 If husband qualifies and wife does not, she enters as a tourist and when husband has his visa she can start.
 Spouse does not need financials as she is being sponsored by the other spouse.
 However, if name on wife's passport (and husband's) does not exactly match the name on the marriage certificate one needs a notarized letter from the American or Canadian Embassy in Mexico City confirming the person named on the passport is the same person named on the marriage license.
 Example, Mary Elizabeth Smith is not the same as Mary E. Smith to INM.
 If wife can qualify and husband enters as a tourist it is usually easier as the husband's name on his passport more often matches his name on marriage license / certificate.